redwoodjs/learn.redwoodjs.com/docs/tutorial2/multiple-comments.md

 ![image](https://user-images.githubusercontent.com/300/153480635-58ada8e8-ed5b-41b6-875b-501a07a36d9a.png)

 Why is that?
 Remember that we started with the `CommentsCell`, but never actually created a Comment model in `schema.prisma` or created an SDL and service!
-We'll be rectifing this soon.
+We'll be rectifying this soon.
 But this demonstrates another huge benefit of working with Storybook: you can build out UI functionality completely isolated from the api-side.
 In a team setting this is great because a web-side team can work on the UI while the api-side team can be building the backend end simultaneously and one doesn't have to wait for the other.

 ### Testing